SummaryRead the full fact sheet

 Sadness is different from depression

-Key differences between sadness and clinical depression relate to the cause for the change in mood and how long you have felt that way.
+Key differences between sadness and clinical depression relate to the cause for the change in mood and how long you have felt that way, and other symptoms that might be present.

 If your mood relates to a recent event, such as a relationship breakup, then you may well be feeling sadness.
 But if that breakup was months ago, or you can see no clear reason for your change in mood, you could be depressed, and it might be helpful for you to chat to your GP about what’s causing you to feel the way you do.